F1 Monaco Grand Prix: Complete Guide

 Here’s three-time Monaco Grand Prix winner (and Monaco resident) Nico Rosberg explaining the ins-and-outs of the track:

 While it may seem like the Monaco Grand Prix would be great for kids, there are several downsides you should be aware of.
 The sound of the car engines is positively deafening –even with earplugs– and often too loud for kids sensitive ears.
 There’s a lot of waiting between races, which kids find very boring.
 You can’t bring anything bulky into the Grandstands (like a diaper bag or baby carriage).
-Also, it’s not easy to find a bathroom or snacks (unless you’re spending the whole time at your hotel).
+Also, it’s not easy to find a bathroom (unless you’re spending the whole time at your hotel).
 And unless you brought your nanny, you’ll be stuck babysitting and miss out on all the evening fun.

 How to Watch